-The ACP recommends that individualized assessment of colorectal cancer risk should be performed in all adults [84].
+The ACP recommends that individualized assessment of colorectal cancer risk should be performed in all adults [85].

-Average-risk patients should begin at 50 years of age with a stool-based test, flexible sigmoidoscopy, or optical colonoscopy [163].
-High-risk patients should begin at 40 years of age or 10 years younger than age of colorectal cancer diagnosis in the youngest family member.
-Test selection should be based on the benefits and harms of the specific test, the availability of the test, and patient preference.
-Screening is not recommended in adults older than 75 years of age or with a life expectancy of less than 10 years [84; 163].
+Screening of asymptomatic, average-risk patients should begin at 50 years of age with a stool-based test, flexible sigmoidoscopy, or optical colonoscopy [85].
+The ACS supports a qualified recommendation for colorectal cancer screening in average-risk adults 45 to 49 years of age.
+This recommendation is based on the increasing incidence of colorectal cancer in this age group, the availability of accurate screening tests, and modeling results from other organizations [85]. .
+Screening is not recommended in adults older than 75 years of age or with a life expectancy of less than 10 years [85].
+Note: The National Cancer Institute states that history of colorectal cancer in a first-degree relative, especially before 55 years of age, approximately doubles the risk [1].
+The Institute suggests that the benefit of screening might be improved by tailoring the recommended screening test to the patient's degree of risk [1].

-Note: The National Cancer Institute disputes recommendations of initiating colorectal cancer screening 10 years before the age at diagnosis in the youngest family colorectal cancer case, stating that direct evidence or strong rational argument is absent for aggressive screening methods in patients with modest family history of colorectal cancer [1].

-In response to rising rates of colorectal cancer among persons younger than 50 years of age, the U.S. Preventive Services Task Force (USPSTF) lowered its recommended age of initiation of screening to 45 years of age, though the strength of recommendation is slightly lower than for those 50 years of age and older [121].
+In response to rising rates of colorectal cancer among persons younger than 50 years of age, the U.S. Preventive Services Task Force (USPSTF) lowered its recommended age of initiation of screening to all adults 45 years of age, though the strength of recommendation is slightly lower than for those 50 years of age and older [122].